David Krumholtz: How The Santa Clause Actor Responded To Kanye West

 David Krumholtz has been acting for nearly 30 years.
-You may know him from the popular TV series Numb3rs, which ran for six seasons, or you may know him from the first two films of Disney’s The Santa Clause franchise.
+You may know him from the popular TV series Numb3rs, which ran for six seasons on CBS, or you may know him from the first two films of Disney’s The Santa Clause franchise.
 Chances are, though, you have probably seen him in one of his many other projects as well because Krumholtz has so far had a very successful career.

 David Krumholtz hails from Jewish descent.
 Born in Queens, New York, Krumholtz says his family (father a postal worker and mother a dental assistant) was a working-class family, but almost to the point of being poor.
 Krumholtz attended Stephen A. Halsey Junior High School, which was located in Forest Hills, Queens, and after that was enrolled in Professional Children’s School, which was located in Manhattan.
 This school was an alternative one designed for children who worked in the entertainment industry.